 More than one conviction for these offences gives the Council serious doubts as to the applicant's fitness to hold a licence.
 A substantial period should elapse (after the restoration of the driving licence) before an applicant may be considered for a licence.
-If there is any suggestion that the applicant is an alcohol dependant, a special medical examination shall be arranged before the applicant is entertained.
-If the applicant is found to be an alcohol impediment a period of five years should elapse after treatment is complete before a further licence application is considered.
+If there is any suggestion that the applicant is alcohol dependant, a special medical examination shall be arranged before the application is entertained.
+If the applicant is found to be alcohol dependant, a period of five years should elapse after treatment is complete before a further licence application is considered.